Lounarok/Lounarok.github.io/_posts/2020-10-28-linux-device-driver-updated-version.md

 ---
 layout: post
 title: Modern Linux device driver: Where to start and what not should be used for hardware register read/write, gpio and irq handling.
-tag: linux device driver kernel module gpio gpiod ioremap request_irq request_threaded_irq irq handling
+tag: linux device driver kernel module gpio gpiod ioremap request_irq request_threaded_irq irq handling robert love
 ---